fbpx

 Honest Pictures

 When we moved, we were able to get rid of several things that we were no longer using.
-We’ve realized that after being here in Virginia for 1.5 years that there is even more that we don’t need.
+We’ve realized that after being in the same house for 1.5 years that there is even more that we don’t need.

 Since Adam and I are planners, we sat down and developed a plan that would work to be Clutter Free in 30 Days.